iamkahvi/iamkahvi.github.io/_posts/2017-11-02-on-politics.md

 I think it was the media.

 But the point is WHO CARES?
-Until we figure out how to make a truth serum and chem trail into the lungs of every American citizen, there is not concrete way to know.
+Until we figure out how to make a truth serum and chem trail it into the lungs of every American citizen, there is not concrete way to know.

 Main point: